Extended Set For Cardiology in UM 300-S Patient Monitor

 In modern cardiology, patient safety largely depends on accurate and timely monitoring.
 Advances in medical technology have enabled the implementation of comprehensive monitoring systems that continuously track heart function, hemodynamics, and other vital parameters.
 This is especially crucial when managing patients with arrhythmias, ischemic heart disease, heart failure, and in intensive care settings.

 With the UM 300-S patient monitor, cardiologists can get an expanded set of diagnostic channels and features that not only help detect deviations at early stages but also enable rapid responses to critical changes.
-Electrocardiography (ECG), heart rate variability (HRV) analysis, invasive and non-invasive blood pressure measurement, cardiac output assessment, and systemic vascular resistance (SVR) monitoring all support informed decision-making, minimizing risks and enhancing patient safety.

-• ST segment analysis
+• ST segment analysis with adjustable measurement points

 • QTc interval analysis